 Silicon Photomultiplier (SiPM) Experiments

-A state-of the art sensor to explore the quantum world
+A state-of the art sensor to explore the quantum world!

 Exploring the quantum nature of phenomena is one of the most exiting experiences a physics student can live.